We don't just talk cars ... we teach how to buy them.

 Here's our impressions on several different models (click the link for additional info):

-Mazda 3: The Mazda3 keeps on winning awards year after year.
+Mazda3: The Mazda3 has a history of winning awards year after year.
 The reason?
 It's combination of performance, driving fun and pricing make it hard to beat in either the sedan or hatchback segment.
 Even the base model packs an impressive engine and more upscale interior design features.

 The original, first-generation Mazda 3 was produced from 2004-'09 in both sedan and four-door hatchback body styles.
 The "i" trims came with a 148-horsepower 2.0 liter four-cylinder engine.
 The "s" trims were equipped with a 156-horsepower 2.3 liter four-cylinder.
 A 4-speed automatic transmission was optional with the 2.3 liter engine for 2004 and 2005.
 Beginning in 2006, it was replaced with a 5-speed automatic.
 Also in 2006, Mazda3s sold in California-emissions states were partial-zero-emissions-vehicle certified.

 The 2010 model year introduced the second-generation Mazda 3 and was produced through 2013.
 While this version had similar underpinnings to its predecessor, changes were made to improve its power, ride quality, fuel economy and interior refinement.
 The "s" trims are now powered by a 2.5-liter inline-4 that produces 167 horsepower and 168 lb-ft of torque.
 It's paired with either a 6-speed manual transmission or the optional 5-speed automatic.
 In addition, 2012 3i Touring and Grand Touring models got the more efficient Skyactiv-G 2.0-liter four-cylinder engine (155 hp and 148 lb-ft).

 Overall Pros: Capable handling, lively engines, high materials and build quality, good looks, hatchback versatility, lots of features and performance for the dollar.